 The Affordable Care Act and Women

-- 24.7 million women enrolled in Medicare received preventive services without cost-sharing in 2011, including an annual wellness visit, a personalized prevention plan, mammograms, and bone mass measurement for women at risk of osteoporosis.
+- 24.7 million women enrolled in Medicare in 2011 had access to preventive services without cost-sharing, including an annual wellness visit, mammograms screenings, and bone mass measurement for women at risk of osteoporosis.

 - More than 2 million women enrolled in Medicare saved $1.2 billion in 2011 due to improvements in prescription drug coverage.